heycarsten/labici-magento-shopify-migrator/README.md

 ## Background :bike:

 Magento was not meeting the needs of the business anymore, the decision was made to move to Shopify.
 There was a lot of data in Magento, ideally it could be moved to Shopify with some form of automation.
-Over the course of about 40h of time I went from never having looked at a Magento database schema, to having successfully migrated all products, categories, and customers to Shopify.
+Over the course of about 40h of time I went from never having looked at a Magento database schema, to what you are looking at.

 This codebase is heavily tied to the requirements of this specific migration, but I think there is a lot to learn in here and apply to your own migration.